zry98/movistar-home-hacks/RG3205W/README.en.md

 There are also several stock ROM dumps made by the community available in the [Resources](#resources) section below.

 > [!CAUTION]
-> Proceed with extra caution when flashing custom ROMs, as it may brick your device.
+> Proceed with extra caution when flashing modified ROMs, as it may brick your device.
 >
 > You should only touch the `boot`, `recovery`, `system`, `vendor` partitions, and clear `userdata` and `cache` after flashing.
 >
-> **DO NOT EVER** touch the other partitions, especially `persist`, `aboot*`, `sbl*`, `modem*`, etc,.
-As can contain bootloader, firmware or device-specific data like MAC addresses, IMEI, calibration data, etc.
+> **DO NOT EVER** touch the other partitions, especially `persist`, `oem`, `modemst*`, etc,.
+As they can contain device-specific data like MAC addresses, IMEI, calibration data, etc.

 ### Entering recovery mode

 In order to enter the recovery mode, power off the device first.

-Hold the volume "+" (up), volume "-" (down) and power buttons all together, until the blue screen with white Movistar logo appears and disappears to a black screen (with a little bit backlight), release all the buttons.
+Hold the volume "+" (up), volume "-" (down) at the top and power buttons (the white button next to the power jack) all together, until the blue screen with white Movistar logo appears and disappears to a black screen (with a little bit backlight), release all the buttons.

-Then, hold the volume "+" and power buttons together again, release after 3 seconds.
+Then, hold the volume "+" and power buttons together again, release them after 3 seconds.
 The recovery menu should appear.

+> [!TIP]
+> If the above method is not working for you, try disassembling the device and pressing the buttons directly without the plastic parts of the chassis, in case _you have morcilla fingers_.

 You can navigate in this menu using the volume buttons, and select an option using the power button.